Your agentic AI partner in Burp Suite - Discover Burp AI now Read more

 The HTTP history is always updated, even if Intercept is off.
 This enables you to browse without interruption while you monitor key details about application traffic.

 Right-click any item in the table to access further options, such as sending requests to other Burp tools.
+For more information on the available options, see Context menu.

-Changing the HTTP history layout
+Managing the HTTP history

 Viewing a request